cvelens/k8-manifests/README.md

-# Static Site Deployment using Kubernetes for CR1
+# Static Site Deployment using Kubernetes (Testing)

 This repository contains Kubernetes manifests for deploying a static website using Caddy web server.